Liao993/HenryLiao_portfolio/README.md

 **Project Description**<br>

 With a biotechnology background, I am curious how to become a data scientist from a biologist.
 Therefore, I found the Youtuber Data Professor and I am interested in the statistic information of Data Professor youtube channel.
-I grabbed data from Youtube API and found out top 10 popular videos with SQL.
+I grabbed data from Youtube API and inserted my data into relational database for further SQL analysis.

-**Skills:** Python (re, pandas, API Request), Regression Analysis, R<br>
+**Skills:** SQL, Database, Python (re, pandas, API Request), Regression Analysis, R<br>

 ![scatterplot](Scatterplot.png)